cisco-open/camblet-driver/README.md

 ```

-Generate the static C resources of these certificates with the BearSSL's `brssl` CLI and copy these into the given [certificate_rsa.h](certificate_rsa.h) header file:
+Generate the static C resources of these certificates with BearSSL's `brssl` CLI and copy these into the given [certificate_rsa.h](certificate_rsa.h) header file:

 ```bash
 # Trust anchor (CA)